BillyMwangiDev/AirBnB-Clone-project/README.md

 Together, these security measures ensure the backend remains resilient, user data stays protected, and transactions are processed securely.

+🚀 CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) pipelines automate the process of building, testing, and deploying code changes.
+They ensure that new features and updates are integrated smoothly, reducing manual effort and minimizing errors during development and deployment.

+Why CI/CD is Important

+Implementing a CI/CD pipeline enhances the reliability and speed of the development process.
+Every code change is automatically tested and validated before being merged, ensuring that the system remains stable and production-ready at all times.
+This approach promotes collaboration among developers, reduces integration issues, and allows for faster delivery of new features.

+Tools Used

+GitHub Actions: Automates workflows such as testing, linting, and deployment directly from the GitHub repository.

+Docker: Ensures consistency across development, testing, and production environments by packaging applications in containers.

+Jenkins (optional): Can be used for managing complex build and deployment pipelines.

+Docker Hub / AWS / Render: Used for deploying and hosting containerized applications in production environments.

+Together, these tools create a streamlined and automated workflow that supports continuous improvement and efficient software delivery.

 Author: Billy Mwangi
 License: MIT
 Version: 1.0.0